How RevenueHits can help you turn your ad space into a veritable money tree.

 They categorize the finances this way: “Earnings” are your revenues for the current monthly period.
 “Balance” is the accumulated money which will be paid in net 30 terms.
 RevenueHits absorbs bank fees on their end.
 Publishers are responsible for any bank or processing fees on their end.
 Transferring and tracking earnings is easily done through the RevenueHits dashboard.

 The simplicity and clear design of the dashboard is both a plus and a bit of a minus.
 The positive is the system is easy to use for publishers.
 Once you’ve created an account, you should have no problem managing your account, setting up your ads and handling your revenue.
-On the other hand, this same design style doesn’t work as well on their website.
-Before you’ve created an account, learning more about RevenueHits from their website can be a bit challenging.
-We had to actually create an account before we could really understand how many of their processes work.

 Once you are familiar with how RevenueHits works, there’s a lot of flexibility.
 One positive we really liked were the large number of vertical available.
 Other networks limit themselves to a few verticals such as entertainment or gambling.
 RevenueHits provides enough verticals so that publishers can find their niche, instead of trying to compete in an overcrowded area.